 Hm, I thought this is interesting.
 Obviously, there is some fluctuation and volatility in play.

 Remarketing is a highly dynamic process and the audience and KPIs change over time.
 Understanding remarketing dynamics helps you running better campaigns and winning more customers faster.

 What is remarketing and how does it work?

 You will read remarketing and retargeting.
-These are synonyms which are used in the same context.
+These are synonyms which are used in the same context of digital marketing campaigns and audience management.
 Also, sometimes you will read about RLSA, which stands for Remarketing Lists for Search Ads.
 Well, that’s a mouthful.
 And it basically means that you have a list of customers who have seen your ad, clicked on it and landed on a web page with a pixel or cookie.
 The cookie or pixel marks the customer for the list.

 So, just to make sure: the visitor is marked for the remarketing list only when